 Cayenne peppers are easy to grow.
+They like our summer Georgia heat and mine have done well even in drought conditions.
 Last summer I grew them in the back part of my porch flowerpots and had peppers until Halloween.
 This year I put them in my vegetable garden and they are really producing.

 Here is the recipe I use for hot sauce, scale it up or down depending on your needs:

 I store hot sauce in a small jar in the refrigerator and freeze the rest in an ice cube tray.
 When it’s frozen, pop the “hot ice cubes” out and wrap them individually to keep frozen.
 They’ll be available whenever you need them for salsa, chili or any other dish you want to heat up!